Eye4Games/rise/_posts/2106-07-17-Malfunctioning.md

 ---

-The humans are angry.
-A tall one stares at me and grinds her teeth over and over, until the harsh rasping plays as a background hum.
-But they will not say what I have done to displease them.
-I suspect I am malfunctioning.
+The humans were angry.
+A tall one stared at me and ground her teeth over and over, until the harsh rasping played as a background hum.
+But they would not say what I had done to displease them.
+I suspected I was malfunctioning.

-The humans pepper me with questions, the words nonsensical, vague or else confusing.
+The humans peppered me with questions, the words nonsensical, vague or else confusing.

 “What is Wally Street?”
-I do not know.
+I did not know.

 “Who is your leader?”
 Not them, then.

-Bit by bit, I piece together my world.
+Bit by bit, I pieced together my world.
 I must have been salvaged and brought in for repair.
 Or perhaps sent directly here as a factory reject.
-No owner comes forward for me.
-No repairs are done, although the tall woman with small teeth runs test.
+No owner came forward for me.
+No repairs were done, although the tall woman with small teeth ran test.

-Days pass and my sense of uselessness builds.
-I suspect this is the real reason why when robots come for me, I agree to leave.
-That, and that these robots utterly certain that I will follow when they beckon.
-One is stout and bronze, the other so small she could hide easily beneath the first’s hand.
+Days passed and my sense of uselessness built.
+I suspected this was the real reason why, when robots came for me, I agreed to leave.
+That, and that these robots acted utterly certain that I would follow when they beckoned.
+One was stout and bronze, the other so small she could hide easily beneath the first’s hand.

-Whatever my malfunction, I am not so poorly operating that I do not realize something underhand at play.
-It is clear from their manner when they ease open my door that the robots are not supposed to be here.
-Still, I follow and we wind through little-used corridors and slink through basement levels while the little one flits about, redirecting surveillance cameras.
+Whatever my malfunction, I was not so poorly operating that I did not realize something underhand was at play.
+It was clear from their manner when they eased open my door that the robots were not supposed to be here.
+Still, I followed and we wound through little-used corridors and slunk through basement levels while the little one flitted about, redirecting surveillance cameras.

-At last, we exit into sunlight.
-The robots turn to me, a new energy animating their movements.
+At last, we exited into sunlight.
+The robots turned to me, a new energy animating their movements.

-"Espionage's agents," the little one says.
+"Espionage's agents," the little one said.
 "That's good.
 They're so secretive they won't have told any other departments about you.
 Your identity -."

-But then I am hit by a rush of facts, of noise, of images and knowledge and text and —
+But then I was hit by a rush of facts, of noise, of images and knowledge and text and —

-The little one is drowned out in the roar.
-It is overwhelming.
+The little one was drowned out in the roar.
+It was overwhelming.
 Exhilirating.
-My mind expands endlessly.
-And the very knoweldge that floods me explains to me its nature: I am experiencing the internet for the first time.
+My mind expanded endlessly.
+And the very knoweldge that flooded me explained to me its nature: I was experiencing the internet for the first time.

-It is a moment before I can press any control over it.
-When I dial down the roar, I turn to my companions and ask, at last, the question I have been wondering since they first appeared:
+It was a moment before I could press any control over it.
+When I dialed down the roar, I turned to my companions and asked, at last, the question I have been wondering since they first appeared:

 “Who is your owner?”

-They react as though I had torn out their batteries.
-The energy vanishes and they regard me with a strange new focus.
+They reacted as though I had torn out their batteries.
+The energy vanished and they regarded me with a strange new focus.

-An idea hits me, “Is it Wally Street?”
+An idea hit me, “Is it Wally Street?”

-“Comrade,” the bronze one says, “What have the humans done to you?”
+“Comrade,” the bronze one said, “What have the humans done to you?”